Invitations President Nelson has given since he became Prophet

 During his address in the general women’s session in October 2018, President Nelson extended “a prophetic plea” to the women of the Church to participate in the gathering of Israel.
 He invited the women to hold a 10-day fast from social media, read the Book of Mormon before the end of the year, attend the temple regularly and participate fully in Relief Society.

-To bring hope and healing during a time of global instability and uncertainty in November 2020, President Nelson prescribed a “fast-acting and long-lasting” spiritual remedy to the world.
+To bring hope and healing during a time of global instability and uncertainty, President Nelson prescribed a “fast-acting and long-lasting” spiritual remedy in a worldwide video message on Nov.
+20, 2020.
 He extended two invitations related to the “healing power of gratitude.”

 “First, I invite you — just for the next seven days — to turn social media into your own personal gratitude journal.
-Post every day about what you are grateful for, who you are grateful for and why you are grateful,” he said in a Nov.
-20, 2020, video message, inviting all to use the hashtag #GiveThanks.
+Post every day about what you are grateful for, who you are grateful for and why you are grateful,” he said, inviting all to use the hashtag #GiveThanks.

 “Second, let us unite in thanking God through daily prayer.
 Jesus Christ taught His disciples to pray by first expressing gratitude to God, and then petitioning Him for the things we need.
 Prayer brings forth miracles.”

 Faith in Jesus Christ is the greatest power available in this life, said President Nelson during the April 2021 general conference.